-4. Myths about dialects (and other varieties)
+4. Myths about dialects

 A. "The pronunciation in that dialect is a simplified (or bad) version of the correct (=standard) pronunciation."
 This is incorrect for several reasons, e.g.:

 - (1) Children may acquire dialects before hearing the standard language. - (2) Dialects often make phonological distinctions not present in the standard language.